kolsquare-org/sidekiq-paquet/README.md

   Sidekiq::Bulk.options[:average_bulk_flush_interval] = 30 # Default is 15
 ```

 The `average_bulk_flush_interval` represent the average time elapsed between two polling of values.
 This scales with the number of sidekiq processes you're running.
-So if you have 5 sidekiq processes, and set the `average_bulk_flush_interval` to 15, each process will check for new bulk jobs every 75 seconds -- in average the bulk queue will be checked every 15 seconds.
+So if you have 5 sidekiq processes, and set the `average_bulk_flush_interval` to 15, each process will check for new bulk jobs every 75 seconds -- so that in average, the bulk queue will be checked every 15 seconds.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ccocchi/sidekiq-bulk.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License